-The development pattern of property sector shares in GNP and GDP can be divided into two stages, one is from the reference year1992-93 to 1996-97, and another is 1998-99.
+The development pattern of property sector share in GNP can be divided into two stages, one is from the reference year 1992-93 to 1996-97, and another is 1998-99.
 The decrease in the first stage may result from the recession at the beginning of 1990s in Australia (Bodman and Crosby, 2002).
 The increase in 1998-99 was mainly due to the income increase of the private sector businesses in the property services industry.
 Over the study period, the share in GNI increased from 11.07% to 13.63%.
-According to the 1998-99 real estate services industry survey (2000), during 1998-99, private sector businesses in the property services industry generated \$3903 million in income, which was a 19% increase on the industry income generated in 1996-97 and 64% income was generated from property sales and leasing commissions, a marginal increase from the 61% recorded in 1996-97.
-Interestingly, the share of GDP was roughly constant over the decade studied while the share of GNI increased steadily, one main reason was the increasing on the labor cost during the late of 1990s.
+According to the 1998-99 property services industry survey (ABS, 2000), during 1998-99, private sector businesses in the property services was a 19% increase on the industry income generated in 1996-97 and 64% of income was generated from property sales and leasing commissions, a marginal increase from the 61% recorded in 1996-97.
+Interestingly, the share of GDP show a parallel pattern with GNI, given a fixed rate of tax and subsidies.

-The residential and commercial property services are two main sub-sector of the property sector in the Australian input-output industry classification.
-Fig. 1 presents the shares of general property, residential and commercial property sectors in GNP.
+The residential and commercial property services are the two main sub-sectors of the property sector in the Australian input-output industry classification.
+Figure 3 presents the shares of the residential and commercial property sectors in GNP.